California – Arizona

 Day 6

-Navajo Nation Teritory – all parks and monuments in Navajo territory (Monument Valley, Canyon de Chelly, and Antelope Canyon) are not included in the National Parks Pass. !!!
+Navajo Nation Territory – all parks and monuments in Navajo territory (Monument Valley, Canyon de Chelly, and Antelope Canyon) are not included in the National Parks Pass. !!!
 Check the local time !!!

 Antelope Canyon X